Listen to the audio version of this article.

 Additionally, New Mexico and Texas have recently introduced voucher programs to allow qualifying test-takers to sit for their states’ High School Equivalency exams for FREE, and Massachusetts has also joined the states that offer free GED and HiSET testing, just like Illinois!
 And Missouri has also introduced a new option for earning a GED for free.

-So FREE GED or HiSET testing is available in these states:
+So, the FREE GED Test or HiSET is available in these states:

 - Alaska